fdeblasio/pokeemerald-expansion/notes.md

 ### Trainers
 - Should Roxanne's trainers be Schoolkids?
+- Update Tabitha (and maybe others?) macros to use Magma levels instead of Rematch levels?
 - Add ORAS team members (like a Picknicker getting a Gulpin)
 - Now that Gym Leader rematch party size is consistent, maybe a macro can be made
 - Get rid of Gym Leader rematches needing two Pokemon